sagemath/sagewiki_to_gh-2022-10-10/days74.md

  * [[http://sagemanifolds.obspm.fr/|SageManifolds]] inclusion into Sage.
  * [[http://trac.sagemath.org/ticket/14901|Lie algebras #14901]] and implement their relationship with manifolds.
  * CW/Cube complexes by generalizing the manifold classes.
  * Computation of geodesics on pseudo-Riemannian manifolds.
+ * Include the `sage.geometry.riemannian_manifolds` (i.e. parametrized surfaces) into the more general framework of !SageManifolds.
+ * Experiment plotting possibilities with OpenGL (nice stuff from !SnapPy!).

 == Details ==